 Living Education Activities focus on learning more about God’s way of life through interaction and engagement with other members in unique environments.

 Our overseas programs take participants to places like Israel.
 Our Israel program takes the “familiar” places from the Bible and brings them to life as participants walk the same streets and climb the same hills as men and woman from the pages of the Bible.

 The Men’s Training Camp program gives the opportunity for men to gather to experience a “spiritual boot camp”, learning more about being Christian fathers, sons, brothers and men.
 We also sponsor “Family Weekends” that focus on an immersive learning experience for all ages, with classes, fellowship and fun.

-This type of weekend is meant to be a “spiritual bootcamp” for all men.
+This type of weekend is meant to be a “spiritual boot camp” for all men.
 It is not necessarily designed to be a “leadership training” weekend.
 All men in the congregation are encouraged to get involved – even if they don’t consider themselves leaders.
-Our goal with this program is to focus the attention of all of our men on becoming better husbands, fathers and Christians.
+Our goal with this program is to focus the attention of all of our men on becoming better husbands, fathers, and Christians.
 This is the foundation upon which leadership is built.

-Upcoming Men’s Training Camps
+Men’s Training Camps Near you

 Each year, we observe the Days of Unleavened Bread and recount the same lessons.
 But are the lessons lost as we try to squeeze our observance of God’s Passover and Holy Days into our normal routine?
 By getting away from the hustle and bustle and gathering with our brethren as we begin the Spring Holy Day season, we give added weight to these special days.
 We focus on fellowshipping, learning, and worshipping God together.